 Santa would have to visit 822 homes per second to deliver all the world’s presents on Christmas Eve

-The world’s tallest Christmas tree was a jaw-dropping 221ft and stood in a Washington shopping mall in 1950
+The world’s tallest Christmas tree was a jaw-dropping 221ft and stood in a Seattle shopping mall in 1950

 Is there anything more festive than settling down to watch a Christmas film?
 Impress your friends with these A-list facts: